100 Things

 32. I was in two plays in high school and want to audition for the repertory theatre in my town someday.
 [I was Edward Angkatell in "The Hollow" and Harry Dodge in the non-musical version of "Meet Me in St. Louis."

-32 a.
-The Hollow featured an on-stage kiss with one of the two girls in my life who truly stole my heart away.
-On our last night, neither of us were acting.
-Where have you gone, Darling Midge?
+31. The Hollow featured an on-state kiss with a gal who stole my heart.
+On the show's last night, neither of us were acting.

 28. One of my Great-grandmothers was a mail order bride; and one Great-great grandmother came to America as a 50-year old widow with 12 of her surviving children.